-Tip: In order to locate an IRIS CRM field faster, click on the field selection drop-down menu and start typing the name of the IRIS CRM field.
+Tip: In order to locate a Lead field faster, click on the field selection drop-down menu and start typing the name of the Lead field.
 The drop-down menu will then automatically display the closest matches which you can then select:

 To map the Corporate Address text field from the PDF to the Address text field on the Lead first find the Corporate Address field on your report, and then select the Address lead form field using the drop-down menu on the right.
 When finished, click Save and the mapping will be saved.

 The image below shows an example of how to map the Corporate Address PDF field to the Address field on the Lead correctly:

 With the Dropdown-To-Text mapping, the PDF text field will display the label of any option that was selected on the lead form drop-down menu (for example Owner, President, CEO, Partner etc.).

-To map the "Seasonal Merchant_yes" checkbox from the PDF to the "Seasonal Merchant" checkbox on the IRIS CRM lead form, first find the "Seasonal Merchant_yes" checkbox on your report and then select the "Seasonal Merchant" lead form checkbox using the drop-down menu on the right.
-When finished, click "Save" and the mapping will be saved.
+To map the "Seasonal Merchant_yes" checkbox from the PDF to the "Seasonal Merchant" checkbox on the Lead first find the "Seasonal Merchant_yes" checkbox on your report, and then select the "Seasonal Merchant" lead form checkbox using the drop-down menu on the right.
+When finished, click Save and the mapping will be saved.

 Next, click on the Create Fields button and in the pop-up which appears enter the name of your checkbox group (it is also possible to enter and create multiple group names all at once).

 Next, click on the Add All button (also shown in the above image) in order to show the newly created field in a report.
 Then find the TypeOfOwnership PDF field and select the Type Of Ownership Lead field using the drop-down menu on the right.

 The image below shows an example of how to map the TypeOfOwnership PDF checkbox group to the Type Of Ownership drop-down on the Lead correctly:

 These fields don't need to be mapped, but instead, you will always only need to map the checkbox group name to the Lead drop-down, as shown in the above example.